Teacher Advisor With Watson

 When our team decided to invest in Search as the primary means to discover content we knew it had to meet two goals.

 - One, it had to deliver content to our teachers quickly and reliably.
-The expectation is every search needs to work as well as Google.
-Thus it had to be intuitive and built upon common patterns and frameworks that are familiar to our users.
+It had to be intuitive and built upon common patterns and frameworks that are familiar to our users.

-- The second goal is we wanted to use Watson's Artificial Intelligence to empower the efficacy of our search.
+- It also needed to use Watson's Artificial Intelligence to empower the efficacy of our search.

-Enter Watson Recommends.
 Our research with teachers had proven to us the need for teachers to differentiate options quickly.
-If a user searches for "Measure Areas," she can't spend 20 minutes weeding through options.
-We needed to impose a hierarchy to the search results in order to provide guidance and empower selectivity and precision.
-As a result, we employed the WDS API (Watson Discovery Service) in order to create a ranking of search results.
-When a user executes a search, we scour our database of content and Watson scrapes the data and returns results in order of relevancy to the concept that is being searched for.
-This is done by assigning relevancy scores to all of our search results results.
+If a user searches for "Measure Areas," she can't spend 20 minutes weeding through dozens of options.
+We needed to impose a clear hierarchy to the search results in order to provide guidance and empower selectivity and precision.

-Plan for Watson Recommends is to become increasingly personalized - understanding a teacher's needs, the make up of her class, they types of materials that are most effective for her.
+Our plan is for Watson Recommends is to become increasingly personalized.
+We want to better understand a teacher's needs, the make up of her class, they types of materials that are most effective for her - thus saving her more time by anticipating her unique requirements.

 Feedback from our Users